What are School Governors?

 - Headteachers are governors by right (ex officio) for as long as they are in post unless they choose to opt out.

-Helene Allen is a Foundation Governor, Chair of the Community, Care and Partnership Committee, Health & Safety Governor and governor link for Special Education Needs and Disability (SEND) at Oakfield.
+Helene Allen is a Foundation Governor, Health & Safety Governor and governor link for Special Education Needs and Disability (SEND) at Oakfield.
 Helene is Island born and believes in the importance of giving back to the community and sharing skills.
 Helene is a volunteer for various organisations, including the Carnival, Youth for Christ, Messy Church and Open Arms.
 Helene has been involved with Oakfield Primary School for many years, including as an LSA, Family Learning, PTA and as a Governor.
 Helene believes that education is paramount but empowering and nurturing the children is crucial.

-Eric Hemming is Chair of Governors, and governor link for Safeguarding.
-He was co-opted in the summer term, 2018.
+Eric Hemming is a Foundation Governor, the Chair of Governors and governor link for Safeguarding.
 He has been involved with corporate governance in public and private healthcare organisations as an executive and non-executive director since the early 1980s.
 After he retired to IOW he became a school governor in primary academies, including as Chair of Governors in Shanklin.
 He brings business and organisational management skills, including coaching and mentoring senior managers.
-He is a governor at Hunnyhill Primary School, a non-executive director of Healthwatch IOW, a member of the Young Enterprise IOW advisory board and a founding member of the board of Ed-WISE IOW, the Island’s charitable community benefit society dedicated to enhancing the education and life chances of IOW children and young people.
+He is Chair of Governors at Wootton Community Primary School, a governor at Hunnyhill Primary School, a non-executive director of Healthwatch IOW and a founding member of the board of Ed-WISE IOW, the Island’s charitable community benefit society dedicated to enhancing the education and life chances of IOW children and young people.

-Marilyn Larkin is an Associate Member, Chair of the Learning Committee and co-ordinator of the governor monitoring programme at Oakfield.
+Marilyn Larkin is a Foundation Governor.
+She is the Chair of the Education & Standards Committee and co-ordinator of the governor monitoring programme at Oakfield.
 She has been involved in education since 1972, was a primary school teacher for 40 years and part of the Senior Leadership Team at her last school where she held a TLR (Teaching and Learning Responsibility) for Religious Education (“RE”), Collective Worship and English as an Additional Language.
 She has been a TESOL (Teaching English to Speakers of Other Languages) tutor who worked in adult Education and abroad in Brazil, Democratic Republic of Congo and China.
 She was a member of the S.A.C.R.E (Standing Advisory Council for RE) for Southend Borough.
 Since retiring to IOW she is a member of the Open the Book team which provides Christian based assemblies in Newport primary schools.

-Rev Janice O’Shaughnessy is an ex officio Foundation Governor being the incumbent at St George’s Church in Arreton.
-She is a member of the Community, Care and Partnerships Committee (CCP).
+Reverend Janice O’Shaughnessy is an ex officio Foundation Governor being the incumbent at St George’s Church in Arreton.
+She is a member of the Education & Standards Committee and is also responsible for R.E. across the Federation.

 Jane Page is a Foundation Governor and co-ordinator of the governor monitoring programme at Arreton.
-She is a member of the Community, Care and Partnerships Committee.
-She has been a Foundation Governor in the Arreton and Oakfield Federation since 2015, after retiring from a student focussed role in Further Education.
+She is a member of the Education & Standards Committee.
+She has been a Foundation Governor for The Arreton & Oakfield Federation since 2015, after retiring from a student focussed role in Further Education.
 She is also an education and learning volunteer at Osborne House and is part of the team that leads special sessions for schools.
 She regularly volunteers at Arreton with the older children and is responsible for monitoring the governor visits at Arreton.

-Glenna Realey is the Local Authority Governor, Chair of the EHT’s Performance Management Review Committee, the Leadership, Management and Organisation Committee (LMO), the Learning Committee (LC) and link governor for SEND at Arreton.
+Glenna Realey is the Local Authority Governor, Chair of the EHT’s Performance Management Review Committee and a member of both the Education & Standards and Resources Committees.
+Glenna is link governor for SEND and Looked after Children (LAC) at Arreton.
 She is committed to giving something back for the enrichment of children’s lives and the community in general.
 She thoroughly enjoys the role with its many challenges and real rewards, citing the Christmas period as a typical example of when the children perform so well at all the various venues to the delight of all who are privileged to see and listen to them.

-Rev Sue Theobald is an ex officio Foundation Governor being the incumbent at St John’s Church in Ryde since June 2014.
-She is Vice Chair of Governors and a member of the EHT’s Performance Management Review Committee and the Community, Care and Partnerships Committee (CCP).
+Reverend Sue Theobald is an ex officio Foundation Governor being the incumbent at St John’s Church in Ryde since June 2014.
+She is Vice Chair of Governors, a member of the EHT’s Performance Management Review Committee and the Education & Standards Committee.
+She is also responsible for R.E. across the Federation.
 She has taught as an Early years and KS1 teacher, worked in the computing industry, retail and the care sector.
 She enjoys leading Collective Worship and spending time with the children when invited by class teachers to answer questions the children have about various topics.
-She is delighted that there is such a such positive and fruitful relationship between Oakfield School and St John’s Church.
+She is delighted that there is such a positive and fruitful relationship between Oakfield School and St John’s Church.

-Christine Westmore is a Foundation Governor and governor link for the Early Years Foundation Stage (“EYFS”) Christine has a background in Early Years’ teaching and project management with Hertfordshire County Council and later in social care and the development of information sharing systems for social workers in Lincolnshire.
-Now retired and having returned to the Island in 2012, Christine is kept busy with a grandparenting role although she enjoys the visits to both schools and meeting the children in the Reception classes.
+Christine Westmore is a Foundation Governor and governor link for the Early Years Foundation Stage (“EYFS”).
+Christine is a member of the Education & Standards committee.
+Christine has a background in Early Years’ teaching and project management with Hertfordshire County Council and later in social care and the development of information sharing systems for social workers in Lincolnshire.
+Now retired and having returned to the Island in 2012, Christine is kept busy with a grand parenting role although she enjoys the visits to both schools and meeting the children in the Reception classes.

-Each of the three committees (LC, LMO and CCP) has specific governors as permanent members but all governors are entitled and encouraged to attend any committee meetings if they wish.
+Each of the two committees (Resources and Education & Standards) has specific governors as permanent members but all governors are entitled and encouraged to attend any committee meetings if they wish.